 Approved by the American Bar Association

 Cuyamaca College's Paralegal Studies program was approved by the American Bar Association in 2002.
-Currently, there are 254 ABA-approved legal assistant education programs nationwide.
-Locally, only three other programs are approved by the ABA: Miramar Community College, University of San Diego, and University of California at San Diego.
+Currently, there are 260 ABA-approved legal assistant education programs nationwide.
+Locally, only four other programs are approved by the ABA: Miramar Community College, Southwestern Community College, University of San Diego, and University of California at San Diego.

 There is demand for trained paralegals in the San Diego legal and business community.